Where to See Redwoods in Santa Cruz

 Some of the best redwood hikes in the Forest of Nisene Marks are:

-• Aptos Rancho Trail: The Aptos Rancho Trail is a moderate, 3.7 mile out & back trail that takes you through the newer redwood forests.
+• Aptos Rancho Trail: The Aptos Rancho Trail is a moderate, 3.7-mile out-and-back trail that takes you through the newer redwood forests.

 5. Butano State Park